burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 9. Creating an [unnamed namespace](https://en.cppreference.com/w/cpp/language/namespace#Unnamed_namespaces) implies auto-generating its name by the compiler and insertion `using namespace GEN_NAME;` to the source file with that unnamed namespace.

-10. Names explicitly declared in a namespace and which has been made available by using declarations i.e. via `using NS::x;` take precedence over names made available via using directives i.e. `using namespace NS;`
+10. Names explicitly declared in a namespace and which have been made available by using declarations i.e. via `using NS::x;` take precedence over names made available via using directives i.e. `using namespace NS;`

 11. Namespaces can be nested.
 To create an alias, you can use a construct like the following (See [documentation](https://en.cppreference.com/w/cpp/language/namespace_alias)):
     ```cpp